mkescholars_logo

 No worries.
 All we ask is that you communicate with our team that you have made the decision not participate.
 Until we our team hears from you directly, we will continue to include you in our communication plan.

-The 2023 summer dates are from June 26-August 18.
+The 2024 summer dates are from June 24th-June 7th and August 12th-August 15th.
 You are asked to plan for required engagement: Monday through Thursday from 9:30am-3:30pm.
+Please remember that you are only required to attend one of the weeks listed.

-Overall, choosing to join the MKE Scholars Program provides a unique opportunity for a prospective to “get their feet wet” and experience college in real time embedded with strategically chosen components that are useful and meaningful for a holistic college experience.
+Overall, choosing to join the MKE Scholars Program provides a unique opportunity for a prospective student to get on campus and experience a college environment in real time.
+We embed the week with strategically chosen components that are useful and meaningful for a holistic college experience.

 Let’s not even worry about this so early!
 Our team will be there to support and challenge throughout the summer.
 However, we recognize that you may not be ready to embark on the full college experience post-summer.
-Throughout the summer experience, we meet with scholars individually to discuss progress and next steps.
+We will be working with you throughout the week-long summer experience as well as the rest of the summer through 1:1 meetings where we meet with scholars individually to discuss progress and next steps.